 “It’s what we wanted: contact with another civilization.
 We have it, this contact!
 Our own monstrous ugliness, our own buffoonery and shame, magnified as if it was under a microscope!” — Solaris by Stanislaw Lem.

-Tarkovsky’s Solaris is without a doubt a masterpiece of filmmaking and an incandescent jewel of the science fiction genre.
-Based on the book by polish author, Stanislaw Lem, Tarkovsky’s take is decidedly much more spiritual and metaphysical than Lem’s story, which focuses primarily on epistemology and the science of Solaris, yet both stories explore the limits of man’s knowledge when confronted with something so entirely like himself — the truly unknowable.
-Only I find that Tarkovsky takes it a step further and shows that not only is Man’s knowledge limited, but that there is this deeper internal struggle, desire, need inside of him that goes beyond even the quest for knowledge itself.
+Tarkovsky’s Solaris is a masterpiece of filmmaking and an incandescent jewel of the science fiction genre, and perhaps my favorite of all his films — if I could choose one.
+Based on the book by polish author Stanislaw Lem, Tarkovsky’s take is decidedly more spiritual and metaphysical than Lem’s story, which focuses primarily on epistemology and the science of the planet Solaris, yet both stories explore the limits of Mankind’s knowledge when confronted with something so entirely unlike himself — the truly unknowable.
+Only I find that Tarkovsky takes it a step further and shows that not only is Man’s knowledge limited, but that there is this deeper internal struggle, desire, and need that lies within him that goes beyond even the quest for knowledge itself.

 To begin, Snaut, one of the two remaining scientists on Solaris Station, first introduces us to this idea in his famous speech:

 “Science?
 Nonsense.
 In this situation, mediocrity and genius are equally useless.
 We have no interest in conquering any cosmos.
 We want to extend the Earth to the borders of the cosmos.
 We don’t know what to do with other worlds.
 We don’t need other worlds.
 We need a mirror.
 We struggle for contact, but we’ll never find it.
 We’re in the foolish human predicament of striving for a goal that he fears, that he has no need for.
 Man needs man.”